 Several iOS users have reported that they are unable to update, backup or restore their devices when they use iTunes.
-If you see an error code when using iTunes to update or restore your iPad or iPhone, there are a few things you can try to identify and fix your problem:
+If you see an error code when using iTunes to update or restore your iPad or iPhone, there are a few things you can try to identify and fix your problem.

 If not, download and install the latest version of iTunes.
 You can check for iTunes updates:

 - Windows: Choose Help > Check for Updates.